-210. There is no evidence as to what information was provided by IPS to recruitment companies describing their involvement in the transactions.
+- 210. There is no evidence as to what information was provided by IPS to recruitment companies describing their involvement in the transactions.
 Mr Champion said that information was provided to recruitment companies in the form of marketing literature, but no documents were produced.
-The absence of such evidence makes it difficult for IPS to satisfy me that there was no acceptance of IPS's contractual offer.

-211. There is no evidence whatsoever of recruitment companies being informed, either by consultants or IPS that IPS was invoicing on behalf of Consultants.
+The absence of such evidence makes it difficult for IPS to satisfy me that there was no acceptance of IPS's contractual offer. - 211.
+There is no evidence whatsoever of recruitment companies being informed, either by consultants or IPS that IPS was invoicing on behalf of Consultants.
 Apart from the draft contracts and accompanying letters, the evidence of communications between IPS and the recruitment companies was limited to some incomplete email chains which did not assist in identifying the nature of the relationship.
 The draft contracts sent to recruitment companies made clear that IPS was offering to provide services to the recruitment companies.
 The accompanying letter also made that clear.
-Subject to my conclusions generally in relation to the contractual relationships, I would be satisfied on the basis of that evidence that the draft contracts amounted to an offer which was accepted by performance.
-There is no evidence that recruitment consultants considered themselves under any direct obligation to consultants.
+Subject to my conclusions generally in relation to the contractual relationships, I would be satisfied on the basis of that evidence that the draft contracts amounted to an offer which was accepted by There is no evidence that recruitment consultants performance. considered themselves under any direct obligation to consultants.
 The fact that recruitment companies did not sign the draft contract and return it to IPS is explicable on the basis that IPS had relationships with recruitment companies involving numbers of different consultants and may have seen no need to send a signed contract each time a consultant was engaged.
-It might also be explained on the basis that IPS never sent original documents by post and it was only when returning the original documents that recruitment companies were asked to send a signed copy of the contract.

-212. Mr Lall relied on the fact that services were supplied by consultants to recruitment companies prior to IPS sending contractual documentation to the recruitment companies.
-As a result, there could not have been any contract between IPS and the recruitment companies.
-I deal with the question of whether there was any contract between consultants and recruitment companies in the next section.
-If there was such a contract, Ms Lemos submitted that the contract was superseded by a subsequent contract between IPS and the recruitment company which covered invoices after the first invoice.
-In the alternative Ms Lemos submitted that I should infer that all parties considered the contractual relationships to have been in place from the start of the first assignment.
+It might also be explained on the basis that IPS never sent original documents by post and it was only when returning the original documents that recruitment companies were asked to send a signed copy of the contract." - 36.
+The Tribunal then dealt, in paragraphs 212 214 of the Decision, with an argument on behalf of IPS based on the fact that services were supplied by Contractors to Recruitment Companies prior to IPS sending contractual documentation to the Recruitment Companies.
+On that basis, Mr Lall submitted that there could not have been any contract between IPS and the Recruitment Companies.
+In response, Ms Lemos submitted that, if there was such a contract, it was superseded by a subsequent contract between IPS and the Recruitment Company which covered invoices after the first invoice.
+The Tribunal rejected that alternative argument on behalf of IOMCE, but in the event (as will be seen) the Tribunal held that there was no contract between the Contractors and the Recruitment Companies in any event, so there was nothing for the contract between IPS and the Recruitment Company to supersede. - The legal relationship between Contractors and Recruitment Companies - 37.
+The Tribunal dealt next with the legal relationship between the Contractors and the Recruitment Companies: - "215.
+I was not referred to regulation 14(2) of the 2003 Regulations, which requires the terms agreed between a work-seeker and an employment business to be recorded in a written document.
+If consultants were engaged directly by recruitment companies then those documents should exist.
+No such evidence was before me.
+In contrast, there was a written